pippyn/icloud3/Readme.md

 **exclude_devices**
 Include or exclude devices that should be tracked.

+Note:
-Note: Exclude takes presidence over include.
-You can include the `iphone` device type and then exclude `lillianiphone`  and all iPhones, except `lillianiphone` will be tracked.
+ - Exclude takes presidence over include.
+You can include the ```iphone``` device type and then exclude ```lillianiphone```  and all iPhones, except ```lillianiphone``` will be tracked.
+ - If you don't specify the devices or the device types to include, all devices associated with the iCloud account will be tracked.

 **inzone_interval**
 (Optional) The interval between location upates when the device is in a zone.
 This can be in seconds, minutes or hours, e.g., 30 secs, 1 hr, 45 min, or 30 (minutes are assumed if no time qualifier is specified).
 (Default: 1 hr)